Exact solution to a class of problems for the Burgers' equation on bounded intervals: Exact implicit solution

 where $U(x,p)$ is given by the formula (\ref{eq19}) together with the Laplace domain expression (\ref{eq21}) of $R(x,p) $, and the four solutions of the system (\ref{eq22}).
 Also, the derivative:

 depends on the derivative $R_x(x,p)$ of $R(x,p)$.
-In accordance with the general hypotheses that lead to the unified solution (\ref{eq17}), the formulae (\ref{eq19}) and (\ref{eq28}) are capable of handling smooth as well as generalized solutions that present some discontinuities in their derivatives, even in the case of the space variable as in \cite{An-approximations}.
-Therefore, the relation (\ref{eq27}) is identical to the exact closed-form solution in the time domain, whenever it exists (\ref{eq27}).
-For exact solutions containing infinite series expressions, solution (\ref{eq27}) represents a ratio of inverse Laplace transforms for compact or closed-form operational expressions.
-Numerical algorithms for inverse Laplace transforms have been developed that are powerful tools to extend the applicability of the Laplace transform technique.
+In accordance with the general hypotheses that lead to the unified solution (\ref{eq17}), the formulae (\ref{eq19}) and (\ref{eq28}) are capable of handling smooth as well as generalized solutions that present some discontinuities in their derivatives, even in the case of the space variable (see \cite{An-approximations}).
+Consequently, relation (\ref{eq27}) is identical to the exact closed-form solution in the time domain, should it exist.
+In comparison to exact solutions that contain infinite series expressions, solution (\ref{eq27}) represents a ratio of inverse transforms of closed-form expressions.
+Numerical algorithms for inverse Laplace transforms have been developed that serve as powerful tools for extending the applicability of the Laplace transform technique.
 An algorithm that has been demonstrated to be particularly efficient is described by de Hoog et al. \cite{Ho-Kn-improved} and has been implemented in Matlab as the function invlap.m by Hollenbeck in 1998.
-This allows to graphically illustrate the exact implicit solution (\ref{eq27}) for further comparisons.
+This allows for the graphical illustration of the exact solution (\ref{eq27}) for further comparison.